Great bustard: Description

-Habitat
+Distribution and habitat

 These birds' habitat is grassland or steppe defined by open, flat or somewhat rolling landscapes.
 They can be found on undisturbed cultivation and seem to prefer areas with wild or cultivated crops such as cereals, vineyards and fodder plants.
 However, during the breeding season, they actively avoid areas with regular human activity and can be disturbed by agricultural practices.
 Great bustards are often attracted to areas with considerable insect activity.

 The breeding range of the great bustard currently stretches from Portugal to Manchuria, though previously the species bred even further east in Russian Primorsky Krai.
-Due to population declines across much of the range, more than half of the global population is now found in central Spain with around 30,000 individuals.
+As a result of population declines across much of the range, more than half of the global population is now found in central Spain with around 30,000 individuals.
 Smaller populations are in southern Russia and the Great Hungarian Plain.

+In Iran, the species survives only in a small area in the Boukan region of West Azerbaijan province, where a census in January 2025 recorded just 19 individuals remaining.
+In 2024, conservation efforts in Boukan led to the successful hatching of the first great bustard chick in captivity in Iran.

-Behaviour
+Behaviour and ecology

-The species is gregarious, especially in winter when gatherings of several dozen birds may occur.
+The great bustard is gregarious, especially in winter when gatherings of several dozen birds may occur.
 Male and female groups do not mix outside of the breeding season.
 The great bustard has a stately slow walk but tends to run when disturbed rather than fly.
 Running speeds have not been measured but adult females have been known to outrun red foxes (Vulpes vulpes), which can reach a trotting speed of 48 km/h.
 Both sexes are usually silent but can engage in deep grunts when alarmed or angered.
 The displaying adult male may produce some booming, grunting and raucous noises.
 The female may utter some guttural calls at the nest and brooded young make a soft, trilling call in communication with their mothers.